open-telemetry/oteps/text/0199-support-elastic-common-schema-in-opentelemetry.md

 We propose 3 steps to add support for ECS in OpenTelemetry Semantic Conventions:
 1. Validation of the principle of adding support for ECS in OpenTelemetry and validation that this support would be implemented by merging ECS fields in OpenTelemetry Semantic Conventions,
 2. Validation of the methodology to merge these ECS fields.
-As there are 40+ ECS namespaces and as there will be few overlaps and maybe needs to evolve some ECS field names to match the vocabulary and conventions of Otel, we have in mind an iterative process tackling namespaces one after the other.
+As there are 40+ ECS namespaces and as there will be few overlaps and maybe needs to evolve some ECS field names to match the vocabulary and conventions of OTel, we have in mind an iterative process tackling namespaces one after the other.
 We are also interested in clarifying how downstream schemas could be created; We have for example identified the value of having downstream schemas to specify persistence characteristics (see ECS string persistence types <a href="https://www.elastic.co/guide/en/elasticsearch/reference/master/text.html#match-only-text-field-type">match_only_text</a>, <a href="https://www.elastic.co/guide/en/elasticsearch/reference/master/keyword.html#keyword-field-type">keyword</a> <a href="https://www.elastic.co/guide/en/elasticsearch/reference/master/keyword.html#constant-keyword-field-type">constant_keyword</a>, <a href="https://www.elastic.co/guide/en/elasticsearch/reference/master/keyword.html#wildcard-field-type">wildcard</a>),
-3. Actual merge of ECS fields in Otel Semantic Conventions.
+3. Actual merge of ECS fields in OTel Semantic Conventions.

 Note that we didn't propose in this OTEP the mapping of all ECS fields because this is a substantial effort, we prefered to first validate the principle and, once consensus is reached, actually define the mapping.

 ## Motivation

-Adding the Elastic Common Schema (ECS) to OpenTelemetry (OTEL) is a great way to accelerate the integration of vendor-created logging and OTEL component logs (ie OTEL Collector Logs Receivers).
-The goal is to define vendor neutral semantic conventions for most popular types of systems and support vendor-created or open-source components (for example HTTP access logs, network logs, system access/authentication logs) extending OTEL correlation to these new signals.
+Adding the Elastic Common Schema (ECS) to OpenTelemetry (OTel) is a great way to accelerate the integration of vendor-created logging and OTel component logs (ie OTel Collector Logs Receivers).
+The goal is to define vendor neutral semantic conventions for most popular types of systems and support vendor-created or open-source components (for example HTTP access logs, network logs, system access/authentication logs) extending OTel correlation to these new signals.

-Adding the coverage of ECS to OTEL would provide guidance to authors of OpenTelemetry Collector Logs Receivers and help establish the OTEL Collector as a de facto standard log collector with a well-defined schema to allow for richer data definition.
+Adding the coverage of ECS to OTel would provide guidance to authors of OpenTelemetry Collector Logs Receivers and help establish the OTel Collector as a de facto standard log collector with a well-defined schema to allow for richer data definition.

 In addition to the use case of structured logs, the maturity of ECS for SIEM (Security Information and Event Management) is a great opportunity for OpenTelemetry to expand its scope to the security use cases.

 Another significant use case is providing first-class support for Kubernetes application logs, system logs as well as application introspection events.
 We would also like to see support for structured events (e.g. [k8seventsreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8seventsreceiver)) and using ‘content-type' to identify event types.

-We'd like to see different categories of structured logs being well-supported in the [OTEL Log Data Model](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md), presumably through [semantic conventions for log attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md#field-attributes).
+We'd like to see different categories of structured logs being well-supported in the [OTel Log Data Model](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md), presumably through [semantic conventions for log attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md#field-attributes).
 For example, NGINX access logs and Apache access logs should be processed the same way as structured logs.
 This would help in trace and metric correlation with such log data as well as it would help grow the ecosystem of curated UIs provided by observability backends and monitoring dashboards (e.g. one single HTTP Access log dashboard benefiting Apache HTTPD, Nginx, and HAProxy).

 ## Customer Motivation

-Adoption of OTEL logs will accelerate greatly if ECS is leveraged as the common standard, using this basis for normalization.
-OTEL Logs adoption will be accelerated by this support.
+Adoption of OTel logs will accelerate greatly if ECS is leveraged as the common standard, using this basis for normalization.
+OTel Logs adoption will be accelerated by this support.
 For example, ECS can provide the unified structured format for handling vendor-generated along with open source logs.

-Customers will benefit from turnkey logs integrations that will be fully recognized by OTEL-compatible observability products and services.
+Customers will benefit from turnkey logs integrations that will be fully recognized by OTel-compatible observability products and services.

 OpenTelemetry logging is today mostly structured when instrumentation libraries are used.
 However, most of the logs which exist today are generated by software, hardware, and cloud services which the user cannot control.
 OpenTelemetry provides a limited set of "reference integrations" to  structure logs: primarily the [OpenTelemetry Collector Kubernetes Events Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8seventsreceiver) and an example of a regexp based parsing of Tomcat access logs with OpenTelemetry Collector File Receiver ([here](https://github.com/open-telemetry/opentelemetry-log-collection/blob/30807b96b2f0771e7d11452ebf98fe5e211ed6d7/examples/tomcat/config.yaml#L20)).
 By expanding the OTel semantic conventions with further namespaces already defined in ECS, a broader coverage of such mappings from different sources can be defined and implemented in the OTel collector.
 This, for example, includes logs from network appliances (mapping to the `network` and `interface` namespaces in ECS).

 The semantic conventions of a log are a challenge.
 What is a specific component defined in a log and how does it relate to other logs which have the same semantic component defined differently.
-ECS has already done some heavy-lifting on defining a unified set of semantic conventions which can be adopted in OTEL.
+ECS has already done some heavy-lifting on defining a unified set of semantic conventions which can be adopted in OTel.

 OpenTelemetry has the potential to grow exponentially if the data from these other services can be correlated with instrumented code and components.
 In order to do this, industry stakeholders should leverage a common and standard logging data model which allows for the mapping of these different data types.
 The OpenTelemetry data protocol can provide this interoperable open standard.
 This unlocks countless use cases, and ensures that OpenTelemetry can work with other technologies which are not OpenTelemetry compliant.